wang-jun-hao/tp/docs/DeveloperGuide.md

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](../src/main/java/seedu/medibook/ui/MainWindow.java) is specified in [`MainWindow.fxml`](../src/main/resources/view/MainWindow.fxml).

-The PatientListPanel and PatientProfile utilises the same space in the MainWindow.
+The `PatientListPanel` and `PatientProfile` utilises the same space in the MainWindow.
 The `Logic` component indicates to MainWindow if there is a need to toggle between the two UI parts based on user commands.

-A JavaFx TableView is used for the PatientListPanel.
-Styling for the TableView is done using the `TableView.css` file which is also in the `src/main/resources/view` folder.
+The `PatientProfile` is made up of additional parts inheriting from the abstract `UiPart` class, not shown in this diagram.
+You may refer to [this section](#patient-profile-gui-feature) to learn more about the `PatientProfile`.

-A JavaFx ListView is used for the PersonalDetailsCard and MedicalDetailsCard.
-The graphics of each row in the ListView is determined by a PersonalDetailsRow or MedicalDetailsRow respetively.
+A JavaFx `TableView` is used for the `PatientListPanel`.
+Styling for the `TableView` is done using the `TableView.css` file which is also in the `src/main/resources/view` folder.

 The `UI` component,